 2. PRAC Funds.
-The PRAC contract authority is determined by multiplying the number of revenue units for elderly persons by the appropriate operating cost standard and then multiplying the result by 12 (months).
+The PRAC contract authority is determined by multiplying the number of revenue units for elderly persons by the appropriate operating cost standard.
 The PRAC budget authority is determined by multiplying the PRAC contract authority by 5 (years).
 The operating cost standards will be published by Notice.